-- Upon completion of this program, students will be able to: - Demonstrate and practice standardized safety procedures as they apply to golf and sports turf management. - Identify warm and cool season turf cultivars common to Southern California.
+- Demonstrate and practice standardized safety procedures as they apply to golf and sports turf management. - · Identify warm and cool season turf cultivars common to Southern California. - · Identify and manage primary and secondary noxious weeds. - Identify and manage common biotic and abiotic problems associated with turf management in Southern California. - Demonstrate knowledge of appropriate use and maintenance of equipment common to golf and sports turf management. - · Identify 88 trees and shrubs common to Southern California.

-- Identify and manage common biotic and abiotic problems associated with turf management in Southern California. - Demonstrate knowledge of appropriate use and maintenance of equipment common to golf and sports turf management. - Identify 88 trees and shrubs common to Southern California. - Identify water quality impact on turfgrass and plant material species and the relationship to soil conditions. - Demonstrate the impact of various water sources on golf course maintenance budgets. - Using principles of irrigation hydraulics, calculate friction loss in pipe, determine proper pipe sizing using the friction factor and velocity limit method, and determine appropriate component sizing. - Identify and describe the proper installation of irrigation system components. - Using standard industry practices, develop guidelines and demonstrate the ability to perform proper fertilizing, pruning, mulch application and irrigation of Southern California landscapes. - Identify and explain labor relations, business plans, and licensure requirements for the golf and sports turf industry. - Demonstrate the ability to install concrete, masonry and plant material.
+- · Identify water quality impact on turfgrass and plant material species and the relationship to soil conditions. - · Demonstrate the impact of various water sources on golf course maintenance budgets. - · Using principles of irrigation hydraulics, calculate friction loss in pipe, determine proper pipe sizing using the friction factor and velocity limit method, and determine appropriate component sizing. - · Identify and describe the proper installation of irrigation system components. - · Using standard industry practices, develop guidelines and demonstrate the ability to perform proper fertilizing, pruning, mulch application and irrigation of Southern California landscapes. - · Identify and explain labor relations, business plans, and licensure requirements for the golf and sports turf industry. - · Demonstrate the ability to install concrete, masonry and plant material.